sst/guide/_chapters/what-does-this-guide-cover.md

 - Working with secrets in Serverless Framework
 - Unit tests in Serverless
 - Automating deployments using Seed
-- Configure custom domains through Seed
+- Configuring custom domains through Seed
 - Monitoring deployments through Seed

 For the frontend